 March 14th, 2020 – Spain declares a state of alarm

 This is a story familiar to many others around the globe.
 As COVID-19 hit and the government in Spain was forced to implement quarantine measures, groceries immediately saw a 30-40% spike in overall sales, with extreme demand on certain products such as toilet paper, eggs, and popcorn, just to name a few.
-In a matter of days, those with e-commerce operations saw their traffic grow over tenfold.
+In a matter of days, those with ecommerce operations saw their traffic grow over tenfold.

 Ametller’s quick response

 The new reality: Online orders were coming in higher than capacity and their B2B channels serving hotels, restaurants and stores came to a sudden halt.
-Under this scenario, the team at Ametller Origen defined a plan to restructure their entire online fulfillment operations that was taking place in major – and now very busy – stores and shift these to their current underutilized B2B warehouse.
+Under this scenario, the team at Ametller Origen defined a plan to restructure their entire online fulfillment operations that were taking place in major – and now very busy – stores and shift these to their current underutilized B2B warehouse.

-Using VTEX Commerce Cloud’s SaaS architecture and natively integrated WMS, picking and logistics solutions, they were able to implement and start operations from the new fulfillment centre in less than five days.
+Using VTEX Commerce Platform’s SaaS architecture and natively integrated WMS, picking and logistics solutions, they were able to implement and start operations from the new fulfillment centre in less than five days.
 They contacted their partners in the hard-hit hospitality industry in order to give out-of-work staff the opportunity to work in Amettler Origen’s new operations.
 That gave them the ability to efficiently complete ten times more orders than before the pandemic, back when using the stores for fulfilment was the standard.
 With the newly-added capacity, Ametller Origen was now able to quickly cope with the sudden increase in demand.

 During this time, online supermarkets had a dramatic increase in demand which resulted in two very polarised turns: they either collapsed or grew significantly.
 Industry reports show that the overall share of online purchases in the grocery industry in Spain grew from 1.5% before the COVID crisis to just under 3%.
 Ametller Origen’s revenues from online operations increased from 1.8% to 10%, which is all the more impressive given the significant growth of their physical stores.